quanteda/blog.quanteda.org/content/post/text-analysis-of-the-10th-republican-presidential-candidate-debate-using-r-and-the-quanteda-package.md

 Here, we show how this can be done using the [**quanteda** R package](https://quanteda.io), using a debate from the 2016 U.S. presidential election campaign.
-This was the tenth debate among the Republican candidates for the 2016 election, and took place in Houston, Texas on 25 February 2016, and was moderated by CNN.
+This was the tenth debate among the Republican candidates for the 2016 election, took place in Houston, Texas on 25 February 2016, and was moderated by CNN.
 We demonstrate how to download, import, clean, parse by speaker, and analyze the debate by speaker.